Teach2Breach/snapinject_rs/README.md

 #### Usage

-This program can be compiled as an exe, or used as a dll.
-It can also be used as a library in other rust programs.
+This program can be compiled as an exe, or used as a library in other rust programs.

-To use as an exe or dll, swap the SHELL_CODE in main.rs with your own shellcode.
+To use as an exe, swap the SHELL_CODE in main.rs with your own shellcode and compile.

 To use as a library, add the following to your `Cargo.toml`: